“All he knows is hospital life”- Meet five-month-old Ralphie

 A few weeks later, Ralphie was diagnosed with a type of blood cancer called acute myeloid leukaemia (AML) at GOSH.

-Since then he’s been undergoing intense treatment at the hospital.
+From there, he started intense treatment at the hospital.

 Hearing that their three-week-old baby Ralphie needed to be transferred to GOSH was a “very hard moment” for Sophie and Luke.